 10 things homebuyers should know about title insurance

-Your mortgage lender will require title insurance.
+3. Your mortgage lender will require title insurance.
 This isn’t one of those cases where you can skirt the extra expense and hope for the best.
 If you are borrowing money for a real estate investment, your mortgage lender will want to make sure it’s protected.
-Title insurance protects your money if it turns out the seller didn’t legally have the right to sell the property in the first place.
+Title insurance protects your money if it turns out the seller didn’t legally have the right to sell the property in the first place, or there’s some other claim matter that arises with the property and jeopardizes your ownership claim.
 At a minimum, you will be required to purchase a lender’s policy.
 An owner’s policy, while recommended, is not required.
 To save money on your owner’s policy look into Standard v.
-Extended coverage.
+Enhanced coverage.

 Seller fees include a fee for mortgage release procurement and deed preparations.
 The settlement fee is often split between buyer and seller.
 Homebuyer fees include a title examination/abstractor fee, location survey fee and a fee to process paperwork.
 A title company may charge additional fees unique to each transaction, but the extent of the fees should be disclosed up front.

-If you’re planning to refinance, your lender will require a title insurance policy.
-There are plenty of reasons to refinance such as reducing your interest rate and mortgage payment or consolidating debt.
+9. If you’re planning to refinance, your lender will require a title insurance policy.
+There are plenty of reasons to refinance such as reducing your interest rate and mortgage payment or doing a cash-out refinance to consolidate debt or invest in home improvements.
 While a new owner’s policy may not be necessary if you plan to refinance, your mortgage lender will still want to ensure the investment is protected, so you will likely need to purchase a new lender’s title insurance policy.
 Here is an example of a title insurance rate card for a refinance.